haptork/CsaranshDB/progress.md

 - Add outline summary of data.
 - Add a plotly scatter plot with different glyph for each defect morphology, size representing.
 - Add a plotly scatter plot with different glyph for each defect morphology, hull-meshes for bigger defects and size representing.

+2nd Sep:

+WIP:
+- Created clusters table, seeds and get api for it.

+3rd Sep:

+WIP:

+- Fixed some issues with clusters table.
+  - To remove ambiguity, cascades table primary id now starts from zero and it is same as cascade-id (which can now be removed from table (column)).

+TODO:
+- Show cluster comparison plots.
+- Show statistics plots.
+- Show table with downloadable info.
+- Add 3d defect morphology plot.
+- Same min-max for contour plots.
+Optimizing json size:
+  - I can use gzip for sending json data initially.
+  - Smaller field names.
+Possibly with attributes.